johnpatramanis/Proteomic_Pipeline/README.md

 ## User Extentions
 Users with experience in conding/bioinformatics are free to alter, add or remove steps of the pipelines if they see fit.
 If you do that however and use the altered version of the pipeline in a publication, make sure you record and mention every alteration!
 I would suggest updating the conda environments with any new software that you add and uploading on Github the entire folder of the altered workflows.
 <br/><br/>
 <br/><br/>

+## Known Issues
+### Module 3:
+It appears the current conda version of MrBayes has some issues running on some server systems.
+So far it's unclear what the problem is exactly, the tool will install but will not execute.
+So far, only servers that use Slurm have had this issue.
+MrBayes has thus been 'turned off' by default in the pipeline.
+Users can look to the RevBayes output as a Bayesian 'substitute' tool.
+Users who still want to try running MrBayes however, can turn it back on but removing the '#' on this file: Proteomic_Pipeline/blob/main/Dataset_Analysis/Snakefile on line 134, in their locally installed version of the pipeline.

+<br/><br/>
+<br/><br/>